 Once you consistently maintain the right body posture, you’re ready to increase your stroke rate.
 Work your way up slowly; it’s important to maintain good form as you begin to master the stroke.
 Take ten strokes and time yourself.
 Then work to reduce your time while taking those same ten strokes.

 6. Choose the Right Snorkel

-Using a center-mount snorkel helps keep your head in the correct position while you practice your stroke.
+Try using a center-mount snorkel to keep your head in the correct position while you practice your stroke.
 Try our Speedo Bullet Head Snorkel, an awesome piece that features minimal, ergonomic design for optimum speed and comfort.